44520-s19/wm-final-project-redhug/README.md

 I want to find the most common words in reviews for products on online shopping site and compare their rating.

 ## Analysis techniques:
-Web Scarping , Word cloud
+Web Scraping , Word cloud

 ## Platform for mining:
 - Amazon platform.